 It’s comfort food season in Minnesota.
 This weather calls for something warm, comforting, and satisfying.
-This zoodles spaghetti recipe (zucchini noodles) is all that, and healthy too!
+This zoodles spaghetti sauce recipe (with zucchini noodles) is all that and healthy too!

 I’m choosing the bold flavor of a healthy, chunky, homemade spaghetti sauce with grass-fed ground beef (optional) and fresh zucchini zoodles.